Well, the Consumer Finance Protection Bureau finally released its “Ability to Repay” and “Qualified Mortgage” rules today.

 There is nothing groundbreaking here, just basic underwriting at its purest and best, including verifying that borrowers have sufficient income and assets to take out a sizable home loan.

-Additionally, lenders can’t use teaser rates to qualify borrowers; only the principal and interest payment will suffice.
+Additionally, lenders can’t use teaser rates to qualify borrowers; only the full principal and interest payment will suffice.

 However, if a borrower is being refinanced out of a high-risk loan, such as an ARM, interest-only loan, or option arm, into a more stable loan, the full underwriting process is not necessary.